1 Cedar Creek Falls

-If you’re willing to drive a bit there are countless waterholes in the Brisbane surrounds.
-But what if you don’t have the whole day and are dying for a dip?
-Our February ’18 Explorer Of The Month, Jacquie Tapsall, has you covered with these 4 Brisbane swimming holes which are super close to the city.
+Don’t have the whole day but are dying for a dip?
+Our Jacquie’s, got you covered with these four Brisbane swimming holes that are super close to the city.

 I absolutely love wild swimming.
 Finding those secluded waterholes or waterfalls to wash off the sweat started back in my uni days, when I was poor.
 So, it became part of my mission to discover as many as I could to have a fresh swim in.
 Our backyard (Australia) is bloody brilliant and free stuff is also great!
 Here are 4 of my favourites that are a stone’s throw away from the Brisbane CBD.